LabuzPawel/FuelStrat/README.md

 Originally project was created in python using tkinter GUI.
 Old script can be found in 'FCalcACC\python_old_script'.

-Release version requieres .NET 8.0 Framework to work.
+Release version requieres .NET 8.0 Framework to work (https://dotnet.microsoft.com/en-us/download/dotnet/8.0).
 Larger size exe release that is independent from .NET version can be found in 'FCalcACC/self_contained'.

 Application is creating a 'FCalcACC_data.json' at first start up.
 This file stores user data.

-Future plans:
-1. More error handling.
-2. Ability to move pit stop earlier/later in pit strategy
-3. Telemetry integration with ACC.
+Future plan is to add telemetry integration with ACC.